-Students are eligible to take up to four dual enrollment courses each semester.
+How many courses may a student take each semester?
+Students are eligible to take up to four dual enrollment courses each semester, for a maximum total of up to 14 credit hours including labs each semester.
 Are dual enrollment course grades included in the eligibility determination of state scholarships?
 Yes.
 Final grades on all college courses taken as dual credit in high school are included in the initial LIFE Scholarship calculation once the student enrolls in college upon high school graduation.
 Final grades on all college courses taken in high school are included in LIFE Scholarship GPA calculations to retain the scholarship after enrolling in college.
 Does the dual enrollment application need to be completed each semester?
 Students do not have to complete a new application if courses are taken in consecutive semesters.
 If a semester is skipped, the student has to reapply.
 Students are required to provide an updated high school transcript and school permission for each academic year.
 When are dual enrollment courses offered?

 Dual enrollment courses are offered in the Fall and Spring semesters.
 Where are dual enrollment courses offered?

 Dual enrollment courses are offered at The Continuum, in-person at partnering high schools, and online.
 Students should check the course schedule for each semester to determine where each course is offered.
 How do you register for courses?

 To register for courses, students should contact their high school guidance office.
 Dual credit (course counting as a high school credit) is awarded by the high school, so it is imperative that the student gain permission from the high school to enroll in a course.
 Once the application and all supporting documents are received, the student's application will be reviewed.
 Once accepted, the high school will request courses for the student.
 Students are not allowed to register for courses without their high school's permission.
 When is course registration?

 Students register for courses during the semester before they intend to take the course.
 Students wishing to enroll in courses during the Spring will register in October.
 Fall registration occurs in April.
+Advising for each semester beings the month prior to registration.
 Do courses count for both high school and college credit?
 Dual credit is awarded by the high school meaning that the high school must give permission for the course to count towards high school graduation requirements.
 The University awards college credit upon the successful completion of the course.
 What materials are required for dual enrollment courses?
 Students are required to get their textbooks and any other required materials.
-This information is sent to students and their high schools prior to the start of the semester and is also available on the Dual Enrollment website, www.fmarion.edu/dualenrollment.
+This information is available for students to look up using the FMU Bookstore website, www.fmarion.edu/patriot-bookstore.
 Required textbooks and other materials will also be listed on the course syllabus distributed during the first class meeting.
 How can grades be assessed?

-Students should access the Patriot Portal to view their final grade.
+Students should access the Patriot Portal to view their final grade(s).
 At the end of each semester, an official transcript for each student will be sent to the student's high school.
 In addition, numerical grades will be reported to the high school for inclusion on the high school transcript.

-TIPS FOR SUCCESS

-FMU wants all students in its dual enrollment program to be successful.
-Follow the tips below to help make your time as a dual enrollment student successful.
+TIPS FOR SUCCESS FMU wants all students in its dual enrollment program to be successful.
+Follow the tips below to help make your time as a dual enrollment student successful. - Attend class based upon the attendance policy outlined in the course syllabus. - Take notes and read the syllabus for each class. - Get to know your instructor and ask questions. - Use a planner and update it weekly. - Get in the habit of working ahead.